PENG CHAU

 Close to the pier are narrow shopping streets and a covered market whilst a promenade runs along the south-west side of the coastline.
 On the north east side of the island is Tung Wan with its pleasant sandy beach.

-There are a couple of interesting small temples in the centre of the island which can be reached from the ferry pier by following Wing On Street (Peng Chau's oldest street - Wing On means "Peaceful forever) northwards a short distance from Wellcome Supermarket, Kam Fa (Golden Flower Mother) Temple and a Tin Hau Temple which contains a whalebone known to be over 400 years old.
+There are three interesting small temples in the centre of the island which can be reached from the ferry pier by following Wing On Street (Peng Chau's oldest street - Wing On means "Peaceful forever) northwards a short distance from Wellcome Supermarket.
+Kam Fa (Golden Flower Mother) Temple, under a banyan tree, honours the goddess Kim Fa, who is said to have learned martial arts from her father and robbed from the rich to give to the poor.
+The temple was built over 200 years ago but was neglected and became delapidated until being restored in 1978 and each year since the Kam Fa Festival has been held there on the 17th day of the fourth month of the Lunar Calendar.

 Kam Fa Temple